contextgeneric/cgp-patterns/content/associated-types.md

 type UseStringAuthToken = UseType<String>;
 ```

-In fact, we can also skip defining a type alias, and use `UseType` directly inside
-`delegate_components` when wiring the type providers.
+In fact, we can even skip defining type aliases altogether and use `UseType` directly in the `delegate_components` macro when wiring type providers.

-The `UseType` struct is provided by the `cgp` crate.
-When an abstract type is defined
-using `cgp_type!`, the generic implementation for `UseType` is also automatically
+The `UseType` struct is included in the `cgp` crate, and when you define an abstract type using the `cgp_type!` macro, the corresponding generic `UseType` implementation is automatically derived.
+This makes `UseType` a powerful tool for simplifying component wiring and reducing boilerplate in your code.
-implemented.
-Hence, can make use of `UseType` directly to simplify our component wiring.

 ## Putting It Altogether

-With all pieces in place, we can put together everything we learn, and refactor
-our naive authentication components to make use of abstract types as follows:
+With all the pieces in place, we can now apply what we've learned and refactor our naive authentication components to utilize abstract types, as shown below:

 ```rust
 # extern crate cgp;